-[R] ejoicing that university education has become a growth industry, administrators and legislators seek increasingly to control problems of scale by applying lessons from profit-making enterprises that turn expanded markets to advantage by cutting costs.
+[R]ejoicing that university education has become a growth industry, administrators and legislators seek increasingly to control problems of scale by applying lessons from profit-making enterprises that turn expanded markets to advantage by cutting costs.
 Increased output of product can be measured more easily as numbers of credentialed graduates than as numbers of educated graduates.
 Quantity trumps quality.

-Jane Jacobs 174
+Jane Jacobs 162

-An indicator is a statistic that can be used to assess progress in many ways, including to "measure our collective wellbeing."175 An education indicator is a statistic that measures the health of the education system.
-"Like the odometer, speedometer, temperature, and fuel gauges in a car, education indicators provide essential information about the system's current functioning, suggest whether good progress is being made, and warn of potential problems."176
+An indicator is a statistic that can be used to assess progress in many ways, including to "measure our collective wellbeing."
+An education indicator, which is a statistic that should measure the health of the education system, is based on the underlying values of that system.
+Thus, information on Western conventional education indicators can contribute important information (and caveats) useful in designing alternative education systems, such as the proposed GNH-based educational curricula system for Bhutan.
+"Like the odometer, speedometer, temperature, and fuel gauges in a car, education indicators provide essential information about the system's current functioning, suggest whether good progress is being made, and warn of potential problems."
+164

 Not all statistics are created equal, however.
-For a statistic to be an indicator it must meet certain standards and satisfy certain substantive and technical criteria.177 There appears to be general agreement in the literature about what characterizes a good indicator.
+For a statistic to be an indicator it must meet certain standards and satisfy certain substantive and technical criteria.
+There appears to be general agreement in the literature about what characterizes a good indicator.
 Essentially, education indicators should provide at least one of the following "substantive" criteria:

-- Provide a benchmark for measuring progress by describing the educational system's performance in achieving a desired condition (e.g., decreased drop out rates, greater equity, safer schools). - Provide information about a feature of the system known to be linked with desired outcomes and in this way have predictive value. - Provide information about enduring or central features of the education system in order to understand how the system works (e.g., financial resources available, curricular offerings). - Provide information about current or potential problems in the system (e.g., teacher supply and demand, circumstances of inner-city schools).
+- Provide a benchmark for measuring progress by describing the educational system's performance in achieving a desired condition (e.g., decreased drop out rates, greater equity, safer schools). - Provide information about a feature of the system known to be linked with desired outcomes and in this way have predictive value.